lives-group/APEG/README.md

 ## How to use

-APEG compiler tollchain is disbtributen as a single jar file.
-To use it just invoque the java interpreter at a command line, passing the target file as a parameter.
+APEG compiler toolchain is distributed as a single jar file.
+To use it just invoke the java interpreter at a command line, passing the target file as a parameter.

 >java apeg.jar source file